jeromecoupe/iad_eleventy_introduction/eleventy_introduction_en.md

 {% endfor %}
 ```

-You will notice that we can use `loop.first` and `loop.last` to only spit out the `<ul>` and `</ul>` in the first and last iteration of the loop, respectively.
+You will notice that we can use `loop.first` and `loop.last` to only spit out the `<ul>` and `</ul>` in the first and last iterations of the loop, respectively.
 In Nunjucks, an `else` clause is executed when no data is returned, which allows us to display a warning in HTML.

 ### Layouts, includes, macros and shortcodes

-on top of offering you an `{% include %}` tag, Nunjucks uses template inheritance as its layout model with `{% extends %}`.
+On top of offering you an `{% include %}` tag, Nunjucks uses template inheritance as its layout model with `{% extends %}`.
 This allows you to define blocks with `{% block blockname %}` in a template and then to override the content of those blocks with child templates that extends the parent one.
 These chains of templates can be as long as you wish.

-Includes as well as template inhéritence can be used with Eleventy.
-The ony quirk is that templates to extend as well as template to include must all be located in the includes directory specified in your `.eleventy.js` configuration file.
+Includes as well as template inhéritance can be used with Eleventy.
+The only quirk is that templates to extend as well as template to include must all be located in the includes directory specified in your `.eleventy.js` configuration file.
 By default, this directory is `_includes` and the path you specify in your config file is relative to your source directory.

 **.eleventy.js**
 ```js